 So What’s The Answer?

 Luckily the answer is easy.
 When shopping for supplements, only purchase those that come from whole food ingredients.
-How can you tell if a supplement is a synthetic?
-Easy: read the label.
-If the supplement came from food-based sources, those sources should be listed right on the bottle.

 At BOOSTme we source our products only from herbs and plants that were discovered in alpine regions in Asia.
 These special plants, known as adaptogens, help your body adapt to various sources of stress, produce energy naturally, and much more.
 Because we use a proprietary blend of the most effective adaptogens, not synthetic versions thereof, you’ll always know that our supplements will work with your body, not against it.